FloatingSlope/Echoes-of-the-Past/devlog.md

 ### Game Loop Sketch
 ![Echo Loop](assets/echoes_game_loop_detailed.png)

+### The Game Loop:
+Explore → Sense Echoes → Choose to Remember → Reflect → Move On

+A slow, atmospheric loop where presence replaces action.
+The player uncovers, engages, and releases, like pulling memories out of fog.
+Not every echo reveals something—but every echo matters.

 Next steps: expanding the core script, embedding lore entries throughout, and testing early narrative pacing.

 > “The game isn’t what I thought it was.